 Resistance Band Lying Leg Press

-Resistance Band Lying Leg Press fits well into hypertrophy training, accessory volume, and home or travel workouts.
-It is useful for athletes who want leg press–style loading with lower spinal stress and minimal setup.
+This exercise fits well into hypertrophy training, accessory volume work, and home or travel workouts.
+It is useful for anyone who wants leg press-style loading with lower spinal stress and minimal setup.
 Compared to machine leg presses, it offers greater flexibility and accessibility while still delivering effective quad and glute stimulation.

-How to Perform the Resistance Band Lying Leg Press
+How to perform the Resistance Band Lying Leg Press

 - Lie flat on your back with your knees bent and both legs elevated, positioning the resistance band securely around the soles of your feet with the other end anchored behind you.